 The Saoirse Foundation

-When Tony & Mary Heffernan were told that their only daughter Saoirse had Batten's Disease on the 25th of September 2009, they left the hospital in Dublin with no information about Batten's Disease, what to expect or where to look for help.
-They vowed that this would have to change.
+In September 2009, when Tony and Mary Heffernan were told their only daughter, Saoirse, had Batten Disease they left the hospital in Dublin with no information regarding what to expect, or where to look for help.